 3. Process, Timetable and Background material

 The process and method used are described in the Terms of Reference ( see Annex B).
-The Review Team has been working against the tentative timeline as porpsoed in the Terms of Refernce and is pleased to stet her are no significant
+The Review Team has been working against the tentative timeline as proposed in the Terms of Reference.

 Actions to date

-The review team prepared its Consultation with CSC and PTI & preparation of draft consultation in the September – October 2017.
-This included an interview with the PTI liaison to the CSC and the CSC itself.
-In the same time-frame the CSC itself conducted a self-assessment of its Charter and shared this with the Review Team.
+The review team prepared its Consultation with CSC and PTI & preparation of draft consultation in September – October 2017.
+This included interviews with the PTI liaison to the CSC and with the CSC.
+In the same timeframe the CSC itself conducted a self-assessment of its Charter and shared this with the Review Team.

-In November 2017, at ICANN60, the direct customers of the CSC (TLD operators) and others were interviewed.
+In November 2017, at ICANN60, there were discussions with the ccNSO and GNSO/RySG, representing the direct customers of the CSC naming functions, [as well as holding interviews with other interested parties.]

-In December 2017, the CSC was again interviewed to check the initial findings of the Review Team with the CSC.
+In December 2017, the CSC was again discuss the initial findings.

 Next steps